 It is obvious that many very different factors have been equated with pudendal nerve pain and it is also no surprise that many enlightened mindbody medicine practitioners have added this neuropathy diagnosis into their ever-growing list of possibly psychogenic pain syndromes.
 The mechanism for mindbody variants can involve direct oxygen deprivation of the nerve itself, or any of its branches, as well as structural compression of the nerve caused by ischemia of surrounding soft tissues, such as the piriformis muscle or the sacrospinous and sacrotuberous ligaments.

-Pudendal nerve symptoms can take many forms and may affect large areas of the lower body, including some of its most sensitive regions.
+Pudendal neuralgia symptoms can take many forms and may affect large areas of the lower body, including some of its most sensitive regions.
 Symptoms blamed on compression of the nerve often do not correlate by location or by duration, since many diagnosed patients experience lasting pain when continuing compression should cause numbness and functional loss.
 Below are listed the most common symptomatic expressions associated with pudendal nerve syndromes:

 Pain is the main complaint for most patients.
 This pain might affect the general sacral and pelvic regions or specific areas of the lower anatomy, including the buttocks, hips, anus, perineum, as well as the internal or external genitals.
 General pelvic floor pain may accompany symptoms in both genders.
 Pain is often positionally-dependent or based on particular ranges of movement or activities.